Written byJenny Zeng

 Warning: To safely remove the SD card from your Android phone, you should first unmount it in Storage settings, then pull it out.

-Here's how to recover data from corrupted SD card on Android:
+Here's how to recover data from corrupted SD card in Android phone:

 Step 1: Connect the corrupted SD card to your computer.